 Marveling at the red stalks in the produce aisle, Jack wanted to know what the heck you do with rhubarb.
 What’s it taste like?
 Do you eat it raw?
 How do you cook it?
 Do you have it with dinner or dessert?
 And what does it have to do with baseball?

 Botanically a vegetable, rhubarb is used as a “fruit” in cooking.
-Highly acidic, thus its purse-puckering tartness, rhubarb is usually combined with a good amount of sugar to make delicious sauces, jams, and desserts.
+Highly acidic, thus it’s purse-puckering tartness, rhubarb is usually combined with a good amount of sugar to make delicious sauces, jams and desserts.
 Also known as the “pie plant,” it’s a highly prized ingredient in fruit pies.
-Abundantly available through the summer and a snap to grow in your own garden, choose crisp stalks that are brightly hued.
+Abundantly available through the summer, choose crisp stalks that are brightly hued.
 Highly perishable, the stalks should be refrigerated and used within a few days.
-Rarely will you purchase the stalks with the broad leaves still attached, as the leaves are toxic.
-If you’re procuring the field-grown variety or harvesting your garden, be sure to cut away the leaf and use only the stalk.
+Rarely will you purchase the stalks with the broad leaves still attached as the leaves are toxic.
+If you’re procuring the field-grown variety, be sure to cut away the leaf and use only the stalk.

 Enjoying the teachable moment with Jack, I informed him that rhubarb was not only a terrific ingredient in desserts, it is a miracle substance for shiny pots and pans and makes a great hair dye for redheads.
-Not into cleaning and certainly not wanting to be anymore of a carrottop than he is, Jack was losing interest.
+Not into the cleaning and certainly not wanting to be anymore of carrot top than he is, Jack was losing interest.
 But baseball?
 Now that’s something Jack can relate to.
-Used to describe a heated argument, when the dirt is getting kicked up on the mound between the pitcher and the umpire, that’s a rhubarb.
-Go Giants. s
+Used to describe a heated argument, when the dirt is getting kicked up on the mound between the pitcher and the ump, that’s a rhubarb.

-Preheat the oven to 350 degrees.
-Lightly grease a 9x13 inch baking dish with shortening and set aside.
+1. Preheat the oven to 350-degrees.
+Lightly grease a 9×13-inch baking dish with shortening and set aside.

-In a large mixing bowl, combine ½ cup shortening, egg, buttermilk, vanilla extract, and 1 ½ cups sugar and mix together well.
+2. In a large mixing bowl, combine 1/2 cup shortening, egg, buttermilk, vanilla, and 1 1/4 cups sugar and mix together well.
 Add the flour, baking soda, and salt and mix well.
 Fold in the rhubarb and spread the batter in the baking dish.